Old Broad Bay Family History Association

 Webpage Update

-On our Publications page is a brand new Every name index to 1992-2021 Bund und Blatt and OBBFHA Newsletters.
-More issues will be indexed in the future.
-Also we have added a list of articles in the New Series of newsletters from 2004-2021.
+On our Publications page is a new Every name index for Bund und Blatt and OBBFHA Newsletters.
+Also we have added a list of articles in the New Series of newsletters from 2004-2023.

 We have added new sections under the Explore tab on our webpage called Historic Documents & Photos.
 For our first document, David Putnam has transcribed the UNITED STATES DIRECT TAX LIST OF 1798, WALDOBOROUGH from The Genealogical Advertiser, Volumes III and IV, Lucy Hall Greenlaw, Palala Publishing.
 Please send any contributions to David - DPutnam925(at)msn.com